+The models in various learning stages are trained and evaluated using stochastic gradient descent (SGD) optimization to estimate learning error and classification performance.
+We used callbacks to check the internal states of the models and store model checkpoints.
+The model weights delivering superior performance with the test data are used for further analysis.
+The performance of the models at various learning stages is evaluated using the following metrics: (i) Accuracy; (ii) Area under curve (AUC); (iii) Sensitivity; (iv) Specificity; (v) Precision; (vi) F1 score; (vii) Matthews correlation coefficient (MCC); (viii) Kappa statistic; and (ix) Diagnostic Odds Ratio (DOR).
 The following ensemble strategies are applied to the fine-tuned models for COVID-19 detection to improve performance: (i) Majority voting; (ii) Simple averaging; and (iii) Weighted averaging.
 In majority voting, the predictions with maximum votes are considered as final predictions.
 The average of the individual model predictions is considered the final prediction in a simple averaging ensemble.
 For a weighted ensemble, we optimized the weights for the model predictions that minimized the total logarithmic loss.
-This loss decreases as the prediction probabilities converge to true labels.
+This loss decreases as the prediction probabilities converge to GT labels.
 We used the Sequential Least Squares Programming (SLSQP) algorithmic method [45] to perform several iterations of constrained logarithmic loss minimization to converge to the optimal weights for the model predictions.